maalox/dhp-technical-interview/README.md

 #### Story 1

-**User Story:** As a user I want the ability to see my account data, and the account data for any of my dependents.
+**User Story:** As a user I want the ability to see my account data.

 **API:** /account